Homonationalism: France

-The Netherlands

-In January 2011, the Netherlands hosted one of the earliest conferences focused explicitly on homonationalism called 'Sexual Nationalisms – Gender, Sexuality and the Politics of Belonging in the New Europe.

-Participants included many U.S.-based scholars such as Judith Butler, Jasbir Puar, Joan Scott, Lisa Duggan, and George Chauncey, and explored how sexual politics intersect with nationalism in Europa and the US.

-In the Netherlands, homonationalist discourses have appeared in domestic politics.
-For example, in a widely discussed 2017 open letter, then Prime Minister Mark Rutte warned those who “refuse to act normal” to “go away,” a statement interpreted by many as targeting Muslim immigrants.
-While presented as a defense of Dutch liberal values (including LGBTQ+ rights), Critics say this kind of talk uses LGBTQ+ rights to exclude racial and religious minorities.

 Ukraine

 During the Russian invasion of Ukraine, members of the LGBT community in Ukraine who support their government's war effort feared setbacks in the progress made since Euromaidan.
 Political scientist Emil Edenborg invoked the concept of homonationalism in Ukraine and the West as a counterpart to a Russian nationalism centered on traditional values, writing that "Russia's geopoliticization of gender is mirrored by homonationalist and femonationalist discourses in the West, when gay rights and gender equality are portrayed as evidence of 'our' national superiority vis-à-vis backward Others, whether Muslim immigrants or homophobic Russians."

 Criticism and debate

 The term homonationalism by Jasbir Puar has been both influential and contested.
 Bruno Perreau has critiqued Puar for potentially idealizing the "sexually nonnormative racialized subject", arguing that the deconstruction of norms often reproduces the very norms it seeks to critique.
 Thereby, Perreau explains that "deconstruction of norms cannot be dissociated from their reproduction".

 Further, Jason Ritchie has raised concerns about the overextension of the concept, especially as it is often used as a totalizing theory particularly in its deployment within discussions of Israel and Palestine.
 He critiques queer theory's potential detachment from "the politics of the ordinary" warning that homonationalism, when used uncritically, leaves no room for the complexity of queer experiences, especially of those in the local area or conflict zones.

 Rahul Rao highlights the risk of blindly transplanting homonationalism to the Global South, where queer politics may function according to distinct political and historical logics.
 He cautions that such uses run the risk of repeating Western theoretical domination and erasing local agency.

 Intersectional and decolonial scholars have emphasized the need to integrate analyses of race, class and settler colonialism into critiques of homonationalism.
-These scholars argue that queer subjects of color are often simultaneously included and excluded through neoliberal multiculturalism and securitization, a dynamic that is called "queer necropolitics."
+These scholars argue that queer subjects of color are often simultaneously included and excluded through neoliberal multiculturalism and securitization, a dynamic that is called "queer necropolitics".

 Together, these critiques call for a more grounded and context-sensitive queer politics, one that is not grounded in nationalist, securitized, or neoliberal agendas.